knobs-dials/pg_sizes/README.md

 Proof of concept version, contains various hardcoded assumptions, and assume I have misread documentation and that various sizes are inaccurate.
 I need to read up.

-Needs access to each database, so basically just assumes we're the admin.
-Related to:
+Needs access to each database, so basically just assumes
+- we connect as postgresql role postgres
+- which is trusted on localhost (so no username)
+- that's the admin that can read everything

 You're running someone else's code on your database.